Everything On This Page is Tentative Until This Message Is Removed.

 Registration Fees

-The registration fee is $750 per team, with no discounts available.
+The registration fee is $750 per team, with no discounts available (but if you don’t think you can afford this, keep reading; there are options).
 Payment is due two weeks after registration.

 If you cancel before March 15, no fee is due.
 After March 15, the full fee is due, even if you cancel.